Zohla/rainydays/README.md

 About
 Contact

-Later we kept on building on the page adding JS and did a research project with interaction design to improve the page.
+We added JavaScript and did a research project with interaction design to improve the page.
+Uses Wordpress as a headless CMS and REST API.